JahongirM98/tojir_plast/README.md

 # 🌐 Tochir Plast — Corporate Website for a Plastic Product Manufacturer

-**Tochir Plast LLC** is the leading manufacturer of plastic barrels and containers in Tajikistan.
+**Tojir Plast LLC** is the leading manufacturer of plastic barrels and containers in Tajikistan.
 This responsive corporate website was developed from scratch using Django.
 It includes a product catalog with advanced filtering, image galleries, order forms, and full mobile support.

 ## 🔗 Live Repository